DouglasSam/Custom-Winapps-Tutorial/src/views/resources/README.md

 winget install Microsoft.Office
 ```

+> There is a chance this will not work, in my testing it bugged out, and I could not install anything with winget, so I
+> had to use the method below.

-I have also included a script that will install office for you using the download link from Microsofts website, but only use this as a backup option.
-It is located at `C:\OEM` and run the file `install-office.bat`.
+I have also included a script that will install office for you using the download link from Microsofts website.
+It is
+located at `C:\OEM` and run the file `install-office.bat`.

 If neither option works, sorry, you will have to get the installer yourself, which is difficult because of not having a browser.